 a) Achieve a solid understanding related to Part-CAMO Continued Airworthiness Management (CAM) including Subpart I Airworthiness Review Certificates (ARC).

-b) Be able to demonstrate Part M Functionality and to avoid or mitigate problems.
+b) Be able to demonstrate Part M Functionality and avoid or mitigate problems.

 c) A detailed understanding of the PART-CAMO Quality System –The difference between QA & QC Roles and responsibilities.

-d) Fully appreciate the role of Safety Management System within the Part-CAMO organisation.
+d) Fully appreciate the role of the Safety Management System within the Part-CAMO organisation.

 e) Be able to use the regulation to proactively manage the Continuing Airworthiness (CA) of your aircraft.

 f) Understand the activities which support the analysis of Safety Data including SBs and ADs.